Iran parliament to investigate blogger's death

 DUBAI Iran's parliament will investigate the death of a blogger in police custody, a lawmaker said on Sunday following international condemnation of the incident.

 Sattar Beheshti was arrested in his home on October 30, rights groups reported, after receiving death threats.
-The 35-year-old who ran an anti-government blog died possibly as a result of torture, Amnesty International said last week.
+The 35-year-old who ran an anti-government blog died in custody, possibly as a result of torture, Amnesty International said in a statement last week.

 Deputy parliament speaker Mohammad Hassan Abu-Torabi Fard said on Sunday a committee would investigate Beheshti's death, according to the Mehr news agency.

-"The national security and foreign policy committee of Parliament has investigated this topic and has formed a committee in this regard," Abu-Torabi Fard was quoted as saying.
+"The national security and foreign policy committee of Parliament has investigated this topic and has formed a committee in this regard," Abu-Torabi Fard was quoted as saying by Mehr.

 Conservative and outspoken lawmaker Ahmad Tavakoli, who represents Tehran, criticised Iran's judiciary for failing to address Beheshti's death.